Modular lattice

 where x, a, b are arbitrary elements in the lattice, ≤ is the partial order, and ∨ and ∧ (called join and meet respectively) are the operations of the lattice.
 This phrasing emphasizes an interpretation in terms of projection onto the sublattice [a, b], a fact known as the diamond isomorphism theorem.
 An alternative but equivalent condition stated as an equation (see below) emphasizes that modular lattices form a variety in the sense of universal algebra.

 Modular lattices arise naturally in algebra and in many other areas of mathematics.
 In these scenarios, modularity is an abstraction of the 2nd Isomorphism Theorem.
 For example, the subspaces of a vector space (and more generally the submodules of a module over a ring) form a modular lattice.

 In a not necessarily modular lattice, there may still be elements b for which the modular law holds in connection with arbitrary elements x and a (for a ≤ b).
-Such an element is called a modular element.
+Such an element is called a right modular element.
 Even more generally, the modular law may hold for any a and a fixed pair (x, b).
 Such a pair is called a modular pair, and there are various generalizations of modularity related to this notion and to semimodularity.

 Modular lattices are sometimes called Dedekind lattices after Richard Dedekind, who discovered the modular identity in several motivating examples.

-Introduction
+Background

 The modular law can be seen as a restricted associative law that connects the two lattice operations similarly to the way in which the associative law λ(μx) = (λμ)x for vector spaces connects multiplication in the field and scalar multiplication.

 The restriction a ≤ b is clearly necessary, since it follows from a ≤ a ∨ (x ∧ b) = (a ∨ x) ∧ b ≤ b.
 In other words, no lattice with more than one element satisfies the unrestricted consequent of the modular law.